effectai/effect-socials/README.md

 Buy likes, retweets, replies, and follows on Twitter with Effect Network's decentralized workforce.

 # Features
-The most eeffective way to have the social media algorithms work for you is to increase your engagement rate.
+The most effective way to have the social media algorithms work for you is to increase your engagement rate.
 Quality engagement is rewarded 80% more than anything else.\

 Real Humans!
 We never use bots.
 We have a network of thousands of people from all over the globe.
 Our matching algorithm connects you with genuine fans who are rewarded for high-quality engagement on your channels.